mariosaldanha10/Lost_and_Found_project/README.md

 - python manage.py migrate

+Make sure to create first user using Django administration to log in (this was implemented as a security to avoid non staff to be using the management site) after first user is created it's possible to create multiple users when logging into site.
+Open a browser on the Django admin site http://127.0.0.1:8000/admin/

+To access the Django admin site you must create a admin user using terminal as follows:

+<h4>Creating an admin user</h4>

+First we’ll need to create a user who can login to the admin site.
+Run the following command:

+$ python manage.py createsuperuser
+Enter your desired username and press enter.

+Username: admin
+You will then be prompted for your desired email address:

+Email address: admin@example.com
+The final step is to enter your password.
+You will be asked to enter your password twice, the second time as a confirmation of the first.

+Password: **********
+Password (again): *********
+Superuser created successfully.

 Run the development server: Finally, you can run the development server by running the following command in your terminal:

 - python manage.py runserver